Amyloid fibrils appear to more resemble plastic materials

 rather than just on palliating symptoms of the diseases (Dawson and Dawson,

 2002).
-Because cannabinoids combine both anti-inflammatory and neuroprotective
+Because cannabinoids combine both

-therapeutic approach for AD.
+compounds as a therapeutic approach for AD.

-leading cause of
+is the leading cause of

 dementia among the elderly, and with the ever-increasing size of this

-population, cases of Alzheimer's disease are expected to triple over the next
+are expected to triple over the next 50 years.
+AChE inhibitors such as THC and

-50 years.
-AChE inhibitors such as THC and its analogues may provide an improved
+its analogues may provide an improved therapeutic for

-degradation and reducing Aß amalgamation, thereby simultaneously treating
+Aß amalgamation, thereby simultaneously treating both the symptoms and

-Conclusion: Alzheimer's disease (AD) brain
+Conclusion: Alzheimer' disease (AD) brain

-shows an ongoing inflammatory condition and non-steroidal anti-inflammatories
+shows an ongoing inflammatory condition and

-diminish the risk of suffering the neurologic disease.
-Cannabinoids are
+anti-inflammatories diminish the risk of

-neuroprotective and anti-inflammatory agents with therapeutic potential.
-We
+anti-inflammatory agents with

-have shown that chronically administered cannabinoid showed marked beneficial
+therapeutic potential.
+We have shown that chronically administered

-effects concomitant with inflammation reduction and increased Aß
+reduction and increased Aß clearance.

 Tourette's